Enabling Low-Latency Machine learning on Radiation-Hard FPGAs with hls4ml: Autoencoder Architecture and Co-Design Rationale

 To account for a constant bias in the CFD estimator arising from the difference between the front pulse time of arrival and the true time, the mean residual obtained on the training sample was subtracted from all test results.
 This correction serves purely to remove a fixed offset, which would also be calibrated for in a real detector implementation.
 The constant offset was calculated on the training data for both the original and reconstructed pulses.

+It should also be noted that the comparison is performed between the ML-model run on an FPGA with quantized input and quantized encoder, while the CFD algorithm runs in full precision on full-precision input pulses.
 Figure~\ref{fig:cfd_residuals} shows the distributions of CFD timing residuals between reconstructed and simulated arrival times.
 The left panel compares the residuals obtained from the original 32-sample pulses and from the autoencoder-reconstructed pulses using identical CFD parameters.
 After applying the constant-bias calibration (mean subtraction estimated on the training set), both distributions are centred roughly around zero, as expected.
 The key comparison of interest is the width of the distributions.
 The reconstructed pulses exhibit a substantially narrower residual distribution than the original 32-sample pulses, indicating an improvement in timing precision of about a factor of two.
 Additionally, the right panel presents the ratio of absolute residuals for the reconstructed pulses over the absolute residuals of the original pulse.
 This quantifies the event-by-event performance gain, which is better than two (i.e. a ratio less than 0.5) for approximately half of the events.
 The units for the standard deviation shown in Figure \ref{fig:cfd_residuals} (left) are expressed in sampling intervals.
 Assuming the upper end of the expected sampling period for the readout—approximately 200~ps~\footnote{\url{https://indico.cern.ch/event/1502285/contributions/6554431/attachments/3081316/5592641/SPIDER_oral_TWEPP2025.pdf}} —this corresponds to a standard deviation of about 30 ps for the reconstructed pulses and 62 ps for the original pulses.
 However, it should be emphasized that the simulation used in this study does not incorporate the final version of the digitizer, and therefore, the approximate “downsampling” performed manually may not fully represent the characteristics of the final digitized output and, therefore, the final expected timing-resolution.
+Similarly, the exact waveform characteristics can change with the final version of digitizer, which in turn could alter these results.

-Overall, however, the results confirm that the autoencoder effectively denoises and restores the temporal structure of the pulses, and that is smoothing effect actually leads to a far more accurate and stable CFD-based timestamp reconstruction.
+Overall the results confirm that the autoencoder effectively denoises and restores the temporal structure of the pulses, and that is smoothing effect actually leads to a far more accurate and stable CFD-based timestamp reconstruction.